InkDAO/gitbook/protocol-overview/content-storage.md

 # The Infrastructure Behind Permanence

-When you publish on decentralizedX, where does content actually go?
+When you publish on InkDAO, where does content actually go?
 Not to a company's servers like Medium or YouTube.
-DecentralizedX uses a hybrid approach combining blockchain and distributed file storage—creating a system that's permanent, private, censorship-resistant, yet performant.
+InkDAO uses a hybrid approach combining blockchain and distributed file storage—creating a system that's permanent, private, censorship-resistant, yet performant.

 ## Why Traditional Storage Fails